AbhayDabral/SmartAttendee/README.md

 # SmartAttendee
-Smart Attendance System which automatically updates attendance based on facial recognition It uses the concept of Computer Vision and Artificial Intelligence.
+Smart Attendance System which automatically updates attendance based on facial recognition It uses the concept of Computer Vision and Artificial Intelligence